nindalf/crypto/stanford/1-stream-ciphers.md

 Example.
 Suppose the adversary can always tell the LSB of m<sub>b</sub>.
 It sends m<sub>0</sub> and m<sub>1</sub> such that lsb(m<sub>0</sub>) = 0 and lsb(m<sub>1</sub>) = 1.
 Thus the advantage would be |Pr[Exp(0) = 1] - Pr[Exp(1) = 1]| = |0 - 1| = 1.
 (Probability that the challenger guessed 1 for m<sub>0</sub> - Probability that the challenger guessed 1 for m<sub>1</sub>).

 This holds for any information about the plaintext, not just the lsb.
 It could be msb, bit 7, the xor of all bits etc

+// What I'm not clear about - the difference between the Adv fn for PRGs and ciphers.